matthiashimmelmann/matthiashimmelmann/README.md

-Hey, I am Matthias Himmelmann and I am interested in the various applications of algebraic geometry and data science.
+Hey, I am Matthias Adrian-Himmelmann and I am interested in the various applications of algebraic geometry and data science.
 I am currently learning, how to use the programming language `Julia` for mathematical modelling and visualization.
 From a theoretical perspective, I am learning about the algebraic sides of material science, especially rigidity and catastrophe in tensegrity frameworks.
 If you are looking to collaborate, it is easiest to reach my via <matthias.himmelmann@tu-braunschweig.de>.